se-edu/se-book/gitAndGithub/commit/text.md

 <div id="body">

 **After initializing a repository, Git can help you with revision controlling files inside the _working directory_.
-However, it is not automatic.** It is up to you to tell Git which of your changes (aka _revisions_) should be _committed_ to its memory for later use.
-Saving changes into Git's memory in that way is often called _committing_ and a change saved to the revision history is called a _commit_.
+However, it is not automatic.** You need to tell Git which of your changes (aka _revisions_) should be _committed_ to its memory for later use.
+Saving changes into Git's memory in that way is called _committing_ and a change saved to the revision history is called a _commit_.

-Here are the steps you can follow to learn how to work with Git commits:
+Here are the steps you can follow to learn how to create Git commits:

 **1. Do some changes to the content inside the _working directory_** e.g., create a file named `fruits.txt` in the `things` directory and add some dummy text to it.